deepakcrk/yolox-td-plus/README.md

-Base code taken from yolox
+Base code taken from yolox,
 Checkout yolox_base branch for base yolox code used
 ## Detection on COCO-Text dataset